 Walnuts, sunflower seeds, flaxseeds, pumpkin seeds, chia seeds, and hemp hearts are all high in omega-3s – essential fats that boost heart health and protect the body against inflammation, which is linked to many chronic diseases.
 They’re also a good source of magnesium, which is essential for a healthy immune system.

 Pumpkin seeds are a good source of magnesium—an essential mineral that many of us are lacking.
 They also contain tons of protein!
-Nuts and seeds provide Fiber, Zinc, Iron, Vitamin E, Calcium, Magnesium all great for your heart health
+Nuts and seeds provide Fiber, Zinc, Iron, Vitamin E, Calcium, and Magnesium all great for your heart health

 4. Protein from pulses